 The second thing I heard most often was that parents who pedal their kids around enjoy some amazing and unique quality time with them.
-When they’re riding together, the kids are usually jabbering away from their seat or trailer, keenly observing what they see (and what they smell, hear, sense, and feel) and talking with their mom or dad about it.
-Of course you could do this in a car too, but cycling parents feel like the connection is more powerful on a bike—between parent and child and between the child and his or her surroundings.
+When they’re riding together, the kids are usually jabbering away from their seat or trailer, keenly observing what they see (and what they smell, hear, sense, and feel) and talking with their parents about it.
+Of course, you could do this in a car, too, but cycling parents feel like the connection is more powerful on a bike—between parent and child and between the child and his or her surroundings.

-Another parent agrees: “One of the great things about the front seat is we talk the whole time, pointing out the buses, other bikes, baseball stadiums and garbage trucks.”
+Another parent agrees: “One of the great things about the front seat is that we talk the whole time, pointing out the buses, other bikes, baseball stadiums, and garbage trucks.”

 And here’s how this mom described the special quality of time on the bike:

-I bike with my two year old a lot.
-We started when he was about 10 months old, and we use an I-bert, which is one of those green seats that goes on the front of your bike.
+I bike with my two-year-old a lot.
+We started when he was about ten months old, and we use an iBert, which is one of those green seats that goes on the front of your bike.
 He loves it, and chatters and points at stuff constantly.

-A Seattle dad said this: “I bike with my 2 year old daughter on board my bike.
+A Seattle dad said this: “I bike with my two-year-old daughter on board my bike.
 Every day we ride from Capitol Hill to Downtown, where I drop her off at preschool before continuing to on to my work in Columbia City.
-Our commute is the highlight of our day. ”
+Our commute is the highlight of our day.”